 In his address to MEPs on 10 July 1991, Enrique Barón Crespo spoke with deep feeling as he presented the Sakharov Prize to the husband and son of Aung San Suu Kyi, who was a prisoner in her own country.

-Note: In 2020, the European Parliament’s Council of Presidents decided to suspend Aung San Suu Kyi from the activities of the Sakharov Prize Community in response to her failure to defend and safeguard the rights of the Rohingya minority in Myanmar, and to her condoning the related violations of human rights and of international humanitarian and human rights law.
+Note: In 2020, the European Parliament’s Conference of Presidents decided to suspend Aung San Suu Kyi from the activities of the Sakharov Prize Community in response to her failure to defend and safeguard the rights of the Rohingya minority in Myanmar, and to her condoning the related violations of human rights and of international humanitarian and human rights law.

 The 1991 Sakharov Prize was awarded to Adem Demaçi, a Kosovo Albanian writer and chair of the Kosovar Human Rights Council.